LaurenHuet/OceanOmics-OceanGenomes-ref-genomes/README.md

 ## Credits

-Computational-Biology-OceanOmics/OceanGenomes-refgenomes was originally written by Emma de Jong and was converted to Nextflow by Adam Bennett.
+Computational-Biology-OceanOmics/OceanGenomes-refgenomes was originally written by Emma de Jong and was converted to Nextflow by Adam Bennett and Lauren Huet.
 This version was built on top of the nf-core template.

 ## Citations